ionic-team/ionic-ion-tinder-cards/README.md

 ## Usage

-Include `ionic.tdcards.js` after the rest of your Ionic and Angular includes.
+Include `ionic.tdcards.js` and `ionic.tdcards.css` after the rest of your Ionic and Angular includes.
+Add `ionic.contrib.ui.tinderCards` as a module dependency of your app.
 Then use the following AngularJS directives:

 ```html
 <td-cards>